NebulousLabs/Sia/README.md

 Sia is a new cryptosystem designed to enable incentivized, decentralized storage in a byzantine environment.
 The consensus protocol has been finished and is partially explained in Consensus.md.
 There is a working reference implementation in the consensus folder.
+The reference implementation has a minimal amount of testing and may have severe bugs.

 While many of the components of Sia are well understood and trusted cryptographic ideas, Sia itself has not had a lot of academic review.
 As such,